gokcanparlaktas/gokcanparlaktas/README.md

-Hi there, I'm Gökcan! 👋
+Hi there, I'm Gökcan! 👋 <br>
-Welcome to my GitHub profile!
-I'm a Junior Front-End Developer with a strong passion for coding and continuous learning.
+Welcome to my GitHub profile! <br> I'm a Junior Front-End Developer with a strong passion for coding and continuous learning.
 After transitioning from Mechanical Engineering to Software Development, I'm focused on growing my skills and creating meaningful web applications.

 <strong>🛠️ Technologies I Work With<br></strong>
 <strong>React & Redux:</strong> I enjoy creating dynamic, user-friendly interfaces using React and manage state effectively with Redux.<br>